apache/openwhisk/docs/webactions.md

 $ wsk action create /guest/demo/hello hello.js --web true
 ```

-The `--web` flag with a value of `true` or `yes` allows the action to be accessible as a web action via a new REST interface.
-The URL that is structured as follows: `https://{APIHOST}/api/v1/web/{QUALIFIED ACTION NAME}.{EXT}`.
-The fully qualified name of an action consists of three parts: the namespace, the package name, and the action name.
+Using the `--web` flag with a value of `true` or `yes` allows an action to be accessible via REST interface without the
+need for credentials.
+A web action can be invoked using a URL that is structured as follows:
+`https://{APIHOST}/api/v1/web/{QUALIFIED ACTION NAME}.{EXT}`.
+The fully qualified name of an action consists of three
+parts: the namespace, the package name, and the action name.

 *The fully qualified name of the action must include its package name, which is `default` if the action is not in a named package.*